 The Fund offers several additional benefits to retirees and their enrolled dependents, including:

 - The Employee Member Assistance Plan (EMAP): Provides support for mental/behavioral health and substance abuse issues—provided for Indemnity PPO Medical Plan and non-Medicare Anthem Blue Cross HMO Participants; Anthem Medicare PPO Participants and all Kaiser Participants receive these services through their respective Medicare PPO or HMO.

 - Acupuncture and chiropractic benefits: Provided to all plan Participants; Kaiser and Anthem Blue Cross HMO Participants also may receive limited benefits through their respective HMO.

-- Podiatry benefits: Provided to Indemnity PPO Medical Plan Participants through Podiatry Plan of California (PPOC).
+- Podiatry benefits: Starting 4/1/2023, Provided to Indemnity PPO Medical Plan Participants through Anthem Blue Cross Prudent Buyer PPO Network.
 Kaiser and Anthem Blue Cross HMO Participants must receive podiatry benefits through their respective HMO.

 - Hearing Aids: Provided to Indemnity PPO Medical Plan Participants.
 Kaiser and Anthem Blue Cross HMO Participants must obtain hearing aids through their respective HMO.

 Refer to the Health Care Benefit Highlights booklet to learn more about these benefits.